-In order to enable Alberta's retailers to efficiently order wholesale cannabis products to their locations, AGLC has established albertacannabis.org as the province's point of sale.
-(All orders are currently placed through a manual process.
-See section 2.4)
+To enable Alberta's retailers to efficiently order wholesale cannabis products to their locations, AGLC has established Retail.Alberta Cannabis.org as the province's point of sale.
+All order requests are placed using the process outlined in Section 2.4 - Purchasing From AGLC.